 This queue handles the cases where a job fails completely, or something is so wrong with the clusters that we need to stop indexing.
 Job failures are spiky, and typically driven by fatal errors due to bad deploys.
 On normal days, we see 10 to 100 failed jobs.

 We have an hourly cron job that looks at failed jobs each hour and sticks them into the Failed Jobs Queue.
 This queue currently consists of a table of blog_ids and the indices that those blogs should be reindexed into.
-Once a day, a cron job empties the queue.
-Effectively blogs that experience fatal errors or some other repeating failure to index should get back in sync with the database within 24 hours.
+Six times a day, a cron job empties up to 1000 sites from the queue.
+Effectively blogs that experience fatal errors or some other repeating failure to index should get back in sync with the database within 4 hours.

 So how long does it take for a change to reach Elasticsearch?